Night lights are great for so many different things.

 Reds help the production of melatonin which is the sleep hormone and allow your child to sleep peacefully.

-Meanwhile, blues actually cause stress and anxiety, not good!
+Meanwhile, blue light can actually cause stress and anxiety, not good!

 But, if you think about the colours of the sunset at night, then the reds and oranges being connected with a sleepy feeling start to make sense.